 Breast Implant-Associated ALCL Background

-- In July 2019, at the FDA’s request, manufacturer Allergan issued a worldwide voluntary recall of its Biocell textured breast implants and tissue expanders due to alleged links to the rare cancer BIA-ALCL.
+- In July 2019, at the FDA’s urging, Allergan issued a worldwide voluntary recall of its Biocell textured breast implants and tissue expanders due to alleged links to the rare cancer BIA-ALCL.
+Visit www.biocellinformation.com for more information on the recall.

 - Australian Therapeutic Goods Administration updates its findings of at least 53 confirmed cases of breast implant-related cancer development in Australia, including at least three deaths.